loliverhennigh/Steady-State-Flow-With-Neural-Nets/README.md

 This repository contains an re-implementation of the paper [Convolutional Neural Networks for Steady Flow Approximation](https://www.autodeskresearch.com/publications/convolutional-neural-networks-steady-flow-approximation).
 The premise is to learn a mapping from boundary conditions to steady state fluid flow.
 There are a few differences and improvements from this work and the original paper which are discussed bellow.

 # Getting data and making TFrecords
 This is the most difficult part of this project.
-[Mechsys](http://mechsys.nongnu.org/) was used to generate the fluid simulations necessary for training however it can be difficult to set up requires a fair number of packages.
-In light of this, I will attempt to make a compressed dataset and place it on google drive (should be around 800 MB).
-Until then, all the source code to generated the fluid flow is in the `fluid_generator` directory.
+[Mechsys](http://mechsys.nongnu.org/) was used to generate the fluid simulations necessary for training however it can be difficult to set up and requires a fair number of packages.
+In light of this, I have made the data set available [here](https://drive.google.com/file/d/0BzsbU65NgrSuZDBMOW93OWpsMHM/view?usp=sharing) (about 700 MB).
+Place this file in the `data` directory and this will be the train set.
+The test car set can be found [here](https://drive.google.com/file/d/0BzsbU65NgrSuR2NRRjBRMDVHaDQ/view?usp=sharing).
+Unzip this file in the `data` directory for the test car set.

 # Training
 To train enter the `train` directory and run